IXOPAY Review

 - Congrify AI acquisition (October 2025) brings payment analytics that most orchestrators lack.
 850M+ events processed with 126% year-over-year growth, no-code dashboards, AI co-pilot for real-time analysis, Snowflake integration for data warehousing.
 Understanding why transactions fail, where fees are leaking and which PSP performs best in which market is intelligence that directly improves revenue.

 - Clean track record.
 No regulatory fines, no security breaches on public record, no controversies.
 Operating since 2014 with steady growth.
-The TokenEx merger (2025) brought PE backing from K1 Investment Management and a $100M Series B, so the company is no longer bootstrapped — but also no longer cash-constrained.
+The TokenEx merger (2025) brought PE backing from K1 Investment Management and a $100M Series B, so the company is no longer bootstrapped, but also no longer cash-constrained.

 Cons

-- The $1M+ minimum monthly volume prices out most iGaming operators.
+- The $500k+ minimum monthly volume prices out most iGaming operators.
 Corefy starts at $250k.
 Finera at $300k.
 Primer at $500k.
 NOWPayments has no minimum at all.
 IXOPAY is built for enterprise and enforces that positioning through the floor, which limits your options if you grow into needing orchestration but aren't there yet on volume.

 - Rule-based routing without AI optimization.
 You define the rules manually: route by geography, card BIN, amount, risk score.
 The system executes what you configure.
 It doesn't learn from transaction patterns or automatically optimize for approval rates.
 Nuvei has AI-based routing.
 Finera has AI smart routing.
 Even Corefy has AI risk assessment.
 IXOPAY's Congrify acquisition brings analytics but the routing engine itself remains rule-based.

-- 12-month contract lock-in is the longest among orchestrators in our database.
+- 12-month contract lock-in is the longest among orchestrators in this catalog.
 Corefy and Finera have no lock-in.
 Primer locks for 6 months.
 Committing to 12 months before you know whether the platform delivers the routing improvements that justify the orchestration fee is a real risk.
 Especially since the setup process takes 2-4 weeks, meaning you might not have enough performance data until months into the contract.

 Ready to evaluate IXOPAY for your business?